PeFerreira98/ISEP.Master.ODSOFT_2018/odsoft/exercise2/report.md

 For the purpose of this report's accuracy the following environment was setup:

-* both pipelines were configured on the same computer and nothing else was running at the time of the builds.
+* Both pipelines were configured on the same computer and nothing else was running at the time of the builds.
 * The only difference between both pipelines is the pipeline script itself.
 * The same plugins were used for the same actions in both pipelines, being the only difference in the order stages are executed.